kwannoel/haskell-workshop/Outline.md

 ## Introduction
 Hi everyone, I am Noel a Y2 CS student at NUS.
 I currently work part-time for Holmusk, writing Haskell and mainly doing backend work.

+**This is a fairly informal workshop, do ask questions if you are interested in certain areas / unclear about anything.**

+Also note that I will prioritize intuition and application rather than giving formal definitions of concepts.

+## Admin

+Pull the `main` branch of as I have made some changes.

 ## Objectives
 First we will go through basic Haskell syntax.
 We will then recognize recurring patterns in our code and learn ways of abstracting them.